Range Map

 - Hot-section and overhaul economics.
 TPE331 hot-section inspections and overhauls are expensive relative to the airplane’s purchase price; engine reserves often dominate the operating-cost picture on a low-acquisition-cost 680T.

 - Older avionics in many airframes.
-A 1965-1970 turboprop without a Renaissance-era panel upgrade typically carries 1970s analogue avionics.
+A 1965-1970 turboprop without a Renaissance-era panel upgrade typically carries 1970s analog avionics.
 Budget for a modern Garmin or Collins panel if a glass cockpit matters; the Renaissance program is the obvious path.

 - Aerodynamic refinements came later.
 The 680T predates the pointed nose, larger windows, and engine-nacelle refinements introduced on the 690 series; expect the older shape to give up several knots and several thousand feet of ceiling to its successor.